Best Of19 min read

 • Flat-rate pricing is completely budget-predictable

-• Zero learning curve — anyone can use it within an hour
+• Zero learning curve—anyone figures it out within an hour

 • Strong async communication features